-Failed to start Spark 3.1 with error msg 'Cannot modify the value of a Spark config'
+Failed to start Spark 3.1 or above version with error msg 'Cannot modify the value of a Spark config'

 Here is the error message

 ''' Caused by: org.apache.spark.sql.AnalysisException: Cannot modify the value of a Spark...

 config: spark.yarn.queue at org.apache.spark.sql.RuntimeConfig.requireNonStaticConf(RuntimeConfig.